Brown Sugar Cookies

 For soft and chewy brown sugar cookies you want to add ingredients that have a lot of moisture in them.
 Dark brown sugar contains some molasses, so combining that with butter makes these cookies have an amazingly soft and chewy texture.

 This recipe will also work with light brown sugar or white sugar, but the cookies may turn out less chewy and more crumbly.
-If your cookies are too crispy, try less baking time and making sure your oven is at the right temperature with an oven thermometer.
+If your cookies are too crispy, try less baking time and make sure your oven is at the right temperature with an oven thermometer.

 For a deeper flavor, try brown butter instead of regular.
 You can make brown butter by cooking butter over medium heat until it melts.
 Let it keep cooking until the butter turns brown and smells slightly nutty.
 Let the brown butter cool before adding it to the cookie dough.